-My wife and I had been married only a short while when we felt like we knew that we wanted to stay and settle right where we were in Wellington, South Africa.
-We loved the place we loved the local Joshua Generation Church (JoshGen) we were involved with and we especially loved the people.
-One day as my wife (Lize) and I were having this conversation about settling in Wellington long term, wistfully thinking of one day raising our kids there too, I suddenly felt the Holy Spirit’s conviction.
-I felt Him ask me as to whether we were just considering our own comforts and dreams, or whether we were seeking God’s Kingdom first.
+My wife and I had been married only a short while when we felt like we knew that we wanted to settle right where we were in Wellington, South Africa.
+We loved the place, we loved the local Joshua Generation Church (JoshGen) we were involved in, and we especially loved the people.
+One day, as my wife (Lize) and I were having this conversation about settling in Wellington long term, wistfully thinking of one day raising our kids there too, I suddenly felt the Holy Spirit’s conviction.
+I felt Him ask me whether we were just considering our own comforts and dreams or seeking God’s Kingdom first.

-Our response to this new adventure was “Yes Lord!”
-We’ll do whatever it is you ask of us.
-Our hearts were fired up, full of faith because Jesus was walking with us and showing us the next step.
-Yes it was crazy to be packing up to move out of Wellington when we had barely unpacked our boxes at our new home, but we were going to follow Jesus’ voice no matter what.
-We had never led a congregation or church, we were only in our twenties, we had many reasons to fear the change…but bigger than all our apprehensions was the awareness of the powerful guiding hand of our Father!
+Our response to this new adventure was, ‘Yes, Lord!
+We’ll do whatever it is You ask of us.’
+Our hearts were fired up and full of faith, because Jesus was walking with us and showing us the next step.
+Yes, it was crazy to be packing up to move out of Wellington when we had barely unpacked our boxes at our new home, but we were going to follow Jesus’ voice, no matter what.
+We had never led a congregation or church, we were only in our twenties, so we had many reasons to fear the change, but bigger than all our apprehensions was the awareness of the powerful guiding hand of our Father!
 God had us, He knew us perfectly, and we believed He would meet us at our point of need.

 I cannot believe that it has now been six months since we began leading Durbanville PM congregation.
-I feel in many ways that I still don’t know exactly what I am doing, but I’m supported by a wonderful team of Elders across JoshGen and I’m learning and growing day by day.
-God has called us to lead this congregation, and by His grace, we’ll do it.
-This journey has been demanding, challenging, daunting (especially leading people who are the same age as my parents), but above everything, it has been very exciting.
+I feel in many ways that I still don’t know exactly what I am doing, but I’m supported by a wonderful team of elders across JoshGen, and I’m learning and growing day by day.
+God has called us to lead this congregation and by His grace we’ll do it.
+This journey has been demanding, challenging, daunting (especially leading people who are the same age as my parents), but above all, it has been very exciting.
 Whether you are a leader in full-time ministry, a student, housewife or a corporate mastermind, God will use anyone who makes themselves available for His purposes and builds their lives in such a way that it speaks of how they are seeking His kingdom first.